codeforamerica/uswds/views/components/upload-documents.md

       "id": "aria-db-{{ id_preview }}"
     },
     "error": {
-      "icon": "{{ config.baseUrl }}uswds/img/sprite.svg#warning",
+      "icon": "{{ config.baseUrl }}uswds/img/sprite.svg#warning"
+    },
+    "thumbnail": {
+      "default": "{{ config.baseUrl }}uswds/img/sprite.svg#file_present"
+    }
+  },
   "dict": [
     {
       "key": "fileTooBig",
       "string": "Sorry, we can't accept files larger than 20 MB.
 Please, remove this file, make it smaller, then, try again."
     },
     {
+      "key": "maxFiles",
+      "string": "You have uploaded the maximum number of 20 files.
+You will have the opportunity to add more later."
+    },
+    {
       "key": "maxFilesExceeded",
       "string": "Sorry, we can't accept this file.
 You have uploaded the maximum number of 20 files.
 You will have the opportunity to add more later."
     },
     {
       "key": "invalidFileType",
       "string": "Sorry, we can't accept this type of file.
 Please, remove this file, then, try another file that ends in .jpeg, .jpg, .png, .pdf, .bmp, .gif, .doc, .docx, .odt, .ods, or .odp."
     },
     {
       "key": "responseError",
       "string": "Sorry, there was an error on our end.
 Please, remove this file and try again.
 If the error continues please try again later."
     }
   ]
-    }
-  }
 }{% endcapture %}

 {% render 'figure.md', name: 'upload-documents', nice: title, body: body, context: context, caption: title %}